hackerb9/tokenize/README.md

 The TRS-80 Models 100 and 102 and the Tandy 200 all share the same tokenized BASIC.
 While less commonly seen, the Kyocera Kyotronic-85 and Olivetti M10 also use that tokenization, so one .BA program can work for any of them.
-However, the NEC family of portables, the PC-8201, PC-8201A, and PC-8300, have a different BASIC tokenization format.
-(Sidenote: Converting this program to handle NEC's N82 BASIC is not expected to be difficult as N82 BASIC is almost the same as M100 BASIC.)
+However, the NEC family of portables -- the PC-8201, PC-8201A, and PC-8300 -- run N82 BASIC which has a different tokenization format.

 ## Why Lex?